- Vending machines average over $7 billion a year in sales.

 A vending machine business can be an ideal business opportunity

-Are you looking for a new business opportunity that requires no special skills or training, can be done part time and/or as a home-based business, and can get your whole family involved?
+If you have been looking for a new business opportunity that requires no special skills or training, can be done part-time and/or as a home-based business, and can get your whole family involved, you may have just found it.
 How about starting a vending machine business?

-And if you are thinking of vending machines as merely dispensers of chocolate bars and soda pop, think again:
+Just in case you are thinking of vending machines as mere dispensers of chocolate bars and soda pop, think again:

 Other advantages of a vending machine business include: